-Until I hit 40, I was the most unhappy person I’ve ever met.
-I hated the 80’s.
+Until I hit 40, I was the unhappiest person I’ve ever met.

 In the 70’s and 80’s, it wasn’t unusual to be subjected to daily bullying.
-Bullying that went far beyond rolling eyes and a dismissive, “Yeah, whatever.”
-It was much more than the mere difference of opinion that so upsets the Millennial crowd today.
 Bullying in the 80’s was brutal.
-It was being surrounded by a group of a dozen peers who were pushing and hitting and calling you names – names that pointed out your flaws and cut to your core.
-It was teachers who blindly walked past, not deigning to get involved.
-It was parents who pooh-poohed our complaints and told us to stop being so sensitive.
-It was a never-ending onslaught of crimes against the souls of the people we were.
+It meant being surrounded by a group of a dozen or so peers who were pushing and hitting and calling you names – names that pointed out your most embarrassing flaws and cut you to your core.
+It was teachers who blindly walked past, hoping not to get involved.
+And parents who pooh-poohed our complaints and told us to stop being so sensitive.
+It was a never-ending onslaught of crimes against the souls of the human beings we were trying to become.

 By seventh grade, I began to find myself.
 The break I enjoyed during the sixth grade when the bullies left for junior high was not something I would give up lightly.